munificent/craftinginterpreters/book/calls-and-functions.md

 slot on top of which all of the function's variables live.

 That's the first piece of data we need to track.
-Every time we call a function, the VM needs to track of the first stack slot where that function's variables begin.
+Every time we call a function, the VM determines first stack slot where that function's variables begin.

 ### Return addresses